Optimal preparation of the $W$ state for qubits with XY coupling: Model and setup

+Superconducting~\cite{Mart}, quantum dot~\cite{ElecDot,ElecDotiSWAP}, trapped ion~\cite{TrapIon}, and other qubit architectures support tunable single-qubit fields $(B_{i,x},B_{i,y},B_{i,z})$ and (effective) $XY$ qubit couplings.
+For three qubits, the Hamiltonian has twelve tunable parameters, including 9 single-qubit fields and qubit-qubit couplings $J_{12},J_{23},J_{31}$:

+The index $i$ represents the $i$th qubit, the sum over $\langle m,n\rangle$ includes the three nearest neighbor pairings in the triangular formation, and $\mathbf{\sigma}_i$ is the Pauli vector.
+Thus, we allow all parameters to be tuned as a function of time in the range:

+where $\Lambda$ sets the energy scale of the parameters.
+In practice, the energy scale for couplings is smaller than that of the single qubit fields.
+However, they typically do not differ by several orders of magnitude~\cite{Mart} and, values of $B/2\pi = J/2\pi = 50\ {\rm MHz}$ were used in Ref.~\cite{Spect}.
+We use natural units ($\hbar=1$) and set $\Lambda=1$.

+Our target state is $|\psi_{\rm target}\rangle = |W\rangle$ of Eq.~\eqref{eq:W}, where the spin-up and spin-down states are eigenstates of $\sigma^z_i$ with eigenvalues $m_i = \pm 1$, respectively.
+The above state corresponds to the ''standard'' $W$ state commonly used in the literature and is adopted here for concreteness.
+We could construct other states exhibiting the same $W$-type entanglement by introducing arbitrary phase factors in the amplitudes of the basis states, and apply a similar method to prepare them.

-The Hamiltonian \eqref{eq:hamil} preserves the total spin in the $z$ direction and the target state has $\sum_{j=1}^3\sigma^z_j=-1$.
-We thus focus on the three-dimensional Hilbert space corresponding to this sector. the Hamiltonian in this sector can be written as
+{\bf \textit {Adiabatic evolution.}} If we set the $x$ and $y$ components of the $B$ field to zero, the Hamiltonian \eqref{eq:hamil} preserves the total spin in the $z$ direction.
+The target state has $\sum_{i=1}^3m_i=+1$.
+In the three-dimensional Hilbert space corresponding to this sector, the Hamiltonian can be written as